kayP105/ENDEE_ASSIGNMENT/README.md

 ## Project Overview

-This project demonstrates how to build a **retrieval-first AI system** using **Endee**, a high-performance vector database, as the **central semantic engine**.
+This project demonstrates how to build a practical use case using **Endee**, a high-performance vector database, as the **central semantic engine**.

-The system supports two closely related but conceptually distinct capabilities:
+The system supports two closely related capabilities:

 - **Semantic Search** – retrieving the most relevant document passages using vector similarity
 - **Retrieval-Augmented Generation (RAG)** – generating grounded answers by combining retrieval with a language model

 A key design principle of this project is that **the language model is used only after Endee has selected the most relevant information**.
-Endee determines *what knowledge is relevant*; the language model is responsible only for *explaining that knowledge*.
+Endee determines what knowledge is relevant .The language model is responsible only for explaining that knowledge.

 ---